brendel-group/mission_db/docs/cli/README.md

 - `--color` new color of the tag

 Either `--id` or `--name` must be given.
-If both are given the id will be used to select the tag and the name will be the new name of the tag.
+If both are given the id will be used to select the tag and the name will be the new name of the tag.\
+All arguments are optional, so you can change the name without changing the color and vice versa.

 Example:
 ```bash